Apply to be an RFI Pro Forecaster

 Be part of a team forecasting to aid U.S. policy research and analysis.

 Applications to the Pro Forecaster Program are accepted on a rolling basis throughout the season.
-Pros are paid to contribute forecasts each month, participate in training, and collaborate with other forecasters on the site.
+Pros are paid to contribute forecasts each month and collaborate with other forecasters on the site.

 Who Can Apply?